Dad and Dave Come to Town

-Dad and Dave Come to Town is a 1938 Australian comedy film directed and produced by Ken G. Hall.
-It is the third film in the Dad and Dave film series and stars Bert Bailey, Ann Richards, Fred MacDonald, Billy Rayes, including Peter Finch in his feature film acting debut.
-It is one of the best known Australian films of the 1930s.
+Dad and Dave Come to Town is a 1938 Australian comedy film directed and produced by Ken G. Hall and written by Bert Bailey and Frank Harvey.
+The third installment in the Dad and Dave film series, it is based on the 1899 short story collection On Our Selection by Steele Rudd and stars Bailey, Ann Richards, Fred MacDonald, Billy Rayes, including Peter Finch in his feature film acting debut.

 Plot

 Life is busy on the Rudd farm: Dave keeps inventing things, Joe has a tooth ache, Billy Ryan wants to marry Sarah Rudd but Dad is feuding with Billy's father, Old Man Ryan, who wants to buy Dad's bottom paddock.

 Dad receives news that his brother, Alfred, whom he has not seen for 20 years, has died and left Dad a house in the city, Bellavista, along with a shop that sells women's clothes called Cecille's.
 Dad moves to the city with Dave, Mum and daughter Jill.
 He discovers that the store is struggling, and is unaware that the store's manager, Rawlins, is secretly in league with a rival shop owner, Pierre, who wants to take over Cecille's.

 Dad puts Jill in charge and she starts rejuvenating the store, impressing the effeminate floorwalker, Entwistle.
 She discovers Rawlins' treachery and forces him to resign, replacing him with Entwistle as manager.
 She hires a young press agent, Jim Bradley, who used to work for Pierre, to promote the store.
 Jill and Jim begin a romance.
 Dave falls for a store model called Myrtle and Mum is hounded out of the kitchen at Bellavista by the housekeeper, Miss Quince.
 Jill and Jim want to renovate Cecille's and put on a giant fashion show.
 Dad agrees and borrows money against his farm to finance it.

 The show looks as though it is going to be a big success when Pierre reveals he lent Dad's brother £1,000 and calls in the debt the night before.
 Dad is inspired to keep going by some inspiring words from Mum, who fires Miss Quince.
 Pierre orders bailiffs to repossess Cecille's during the show, but Dave, Myrtle and Entwistle manage to stop them by getting Myrtle to lure them into a room and Dave knocking them out.
 Pierre then arrives with the police, but Dad is bailed out by Old Man Ryan, who pays the £1,000.
 The show is a big success, and Dad returns to the country, leaving Jill in charge of Cecille's, with a new appreciation for people who live in the city.